Wildman, Lincoln Cathedral, England

 While the wild man is often presented as a dangerous figure, wild man lore also suggests that he holds something of immense value.
 Through his contact with inhuman realms, he has access to supernatural knowledge and wealth that he will gratefully share with anyone able to restore him to his original human state.
 But, as is true of any encounter with the raw forces of nature, one must be careful in dealing with the wild man.
 To naively go out into the forest in expectation of a friendly chat is to invite disaster.
 On the other hand, as Jung reminds us, "contact with wild nature, whether it be man, animal, jungle or swollen river, requires tact, foresight, and politeness.
 Rhinoceroses and buffaloes do not like being surprised."(10) Developing a working relationship with the wild man which can bring his energy to constructively bear on the problems of a life bounded by social constraints, is a long, difficult process.
 For most of us it is the work of a lifetime.

 The huntsman was familiar with the ways of the wild and well prepared when he met the wild man.
-But the huntsman's acquaintance with the wild would likely have rendered him suspect in medieval eyes.
+But the huntsman's acquaintance with the wild may have rendered him suspect in medieval eyes.
 At home in wild, infernal regions where good Christians dared not go, he was contaminated by the inherent evil of the wilderness.(11)

 After his capture of the wild man, "Iron Hans" makes no more mention of the huntsman.
 It may be that the hunter, having played his part, was simply dropped from the storyline.
 Perhaps the king did reward him with a position in the royal court.
 But the disappearance of the hunter fits a motif that repeatedly occurs in action movies, the modern equivalent of ancient hero myths.
 After the mysterious stranger, resourceful lawman, famous gunfighter, etc. has done the heroic deed that brings an end to some terrible outlaw's (i. e. wild man's) reign of terror, he finds that the now peaceful community has no place for him.
 He is himself too much like the wild elements he has subdued for civilized society, with its suspicion of wildness, to understand or trust him.
 He in turn seems unable to comprehend the ways of society.
 John Ford's 1962 film, "The Man Who Shot Liberty Valance," starring Jimmy Stewart and John Wayne, presents a classic example of this theme.
 The rough, socially awkward rancher played by Wayne kills the outlaw and saves the town.
 But it is Stewart's cultured lawyer who gets the credit, the girl, and the place of honor.
 Wild men, of any degree, are not long welcome in civilized society.